PizzaDragon/yougame.github.io/README.md

 2: git commit -am "Remove file"
 3: git push

-build is never pushed exept when we have to push it to master
+build is never pushed exept when we have to push it to make it work on the students their chromebooks

 code created by Evan Verdoorn, Leslie Scherbeijn, Calvin Hannewijk and Neo McNeese.
 Four first year IT-students at HZ-University of Applied Sciences.